As much as I love trying new and different foods and recipes, there’s just no beating a classic.

 - 1 bag butterscotch chips

 - 1/2 cup Rice Krispies cereal, optional

-- In large saucepan or microwave-safe bowl, melt butter and peanut butter together over medium heat until smooth and blended.
+- In large pot or large microwave-safe bowl, melt peanut butter and butter together over medium-low heat to medium heat, stirring with wooden spoon until smooth and blended.

 - Add butterscotch chips and stir until chips are melted.

-- Let cool for 2-3 minutes and gently stir in marshmallows and Rice Krispies, if using.
+- Let cool for 2-3 minutes, or longer if needed, and gently stir in marshmallows.

-- Spread into 9x13" baking pan lined with parchment paper or greased foil.
+- Spread or press mixture into 9x13" baking pan lined with parchment paper or greased aluminum foil.

 - Cool in refrigerator until firm and cut into squares